PopovEvgeniy/fastwiper/readme.txt

 This software is console/text interface program.
 It takes amount of wipe pass and drive letter(for example:c) as command line argument.

-Recommend amount of wipe pass
+Recommend amount of wipe passes

-Recommend amount of wipe pass depend on you paranoia level. ;) Wipe time also depend on amount of wipe pass.
+Recommend amount of wipe passes depend on your paranoia level. ;) Wipe time also depend on amount of wipe passes.

 1 - Normal for most case.
 3 - For secure erase important evidence.